As an Amazon Associate I earn from qualifying purchases.

 • Scoop out the middle innards of the zucchini, dice them up, and set them aside.

 • In a large pan over medium-high heat, heat the oil.
-Add the onion and garlic and saute for about 1 minute.
-Add the diced zucchini and let it cook for another minute.
+Add the onion and garlic and saute for about 1 minute, add the diced zucchini and saute for another minute.

 • Using your fingers, crumble the tofu into the pan.
-Add the corn, taco seasoning, and salt; cook for 3 to 4 minutes until the vegetables are tender.
+Add the corn, taco seasoning, and salt, and cook for 3 to 4 minutes, until the vegetables are all tender.

-• Preheat the oven to 425 degrees F. Place the zucchini halves in a 9x13 inch pan.
-Fill the hollowed zucchini halves with tofu mixture, cover with tin foil and bake for 25 minutes.
+• Preheat the oven to 425 degrees F. Place the zucchini halves in a 9×13-inch pan, fill the hallowed zucchini halves with the tofu mixture, cover with tin foil, and bake for 25 minutes.
 Remove the foil and bake for another 10 minutes.

 • Serve warm with salsa and cilantro (if using) on top.